countpauper/countpauper/eul/README.md

 can of course also be converted to a single 32bit code.
 Components can also be registered and might be linked to logging categories.

+## Identifier
+State machine events, error categories and components and perhaps more need to have unique identifiers to recognize an instance/type.
+For global types the pointer to the single instance can identify it.
+For instances that may be created on the stack, an Identifier helper could hand out unique IDs.
+The underlying size of the ID could be templated.
+This can also help reduce the memory footprint, for instance for error caterogies to one byte.
+The `event` type currently has the id built in.
+This could be generalized.
+Of course it should also be tested that IDs don't run out.
+IDs themselves should not be copyable.
+If you want to copy an object with an ID then it should create a new ID for itself

 ## Logging
 The logging from Angel could be reused.
 Perhaps as C++ wrappers around C logging.
 It could add source categories which are automatically added to the log, alongside the level and time